 This course should not be viewed as a pass or fail experience.
-The Basic Rider Course is of great value to beginners and experienced riders alike in that it allows students to learn about reducing the risk of riding a motorcycle and to practice in a controlled environment under the watchful eye of trained instructors.
+The Basic Rider Skills is of great value to beginners and experienced riders alike in that it allows students to learn about reducing the risk of riding a motorcycle and to practice in a controlled environment under the watchful eye of trained instructors.

 Motorcycling is not for everyone.
-Those students who do not pass the Basic Rider Course still benefit by learning more about motorcycling and they have a better gauge of their ability to handle a motorcycle and desire to participate in the sport.
+Those students who do not pass the Basic Rider Skills still benefit by learning more about motorcycling and they have a better gauge of their ability to handle a motorcycle and desire to participate in the sport.

 If you are 18 years of age or older, you do not need to pass this course to take the on-cycle endorsement test given by the Bureau of Motor Vehicles and get your motorcycle endorsement added to your license.

 If you are under 18 years of age, you do need to pass this course in order to take the on-cycle endorsement test given by the Bureau of Motor Vehicles or receive the skill test waiver (under certain conditions) to get a motorcycle endorsement added to your license.

 Please make the training site aware of any special requirements you may have so that arrangements, if possible, can be made ahead of time.
 Special requirements include anything you think may detrimentally affect your ability to safely operate a motorcycle.
 Examples include but are not limited to:

 Riders with medical or other special considerations may be requested to sign an additional waiver and release depending on the type and severity of the medical condition which may effect the rider's ability to safely participate in the course.
 Additionally, the rider may be requested to have a physician verify in writing the medical condition and the physician's assessment of the medical condition and its impact on the student’s ability to safely participate in the riding portions of the course.